mansobeach/dec/doc/quick_docker.md

 This section contains the cheat-list of commands to handle docker *containers*.
 - Run a container by executing an interactive bash (no ENTRYPOINT should have been defined)
 `sudo docker container run --name dec -i -t app_dec /bin/bash`

+-	Run a container with an ENTRYPOINT to execute one command with argument(s):
+	`sudo docker container run --name dec  app_dec decUnitTests batchmode`

 -	Run a container liaised to a given network:
 	`docker container run -d --name minarc